-- Site boundaries. - Ownership and any shared maintenance responsibilities of all shared and common areas. - If the woodworm has been treated and a guarantee issued. - If any alterations requiring planning, building warrant or any other Local Authority Consents have been carried out, the necessary approvals obtained and Completion Certificate issued.
+- · Site boundaries. - Ownership and any shared maintenance responsibilities of all shared and common areas. - If the woodworm treatment has a guarantee to be passed on with the property. - If any alterations requiring planning, building warrant or any other Local Authority Consents have been carried out, the necessary approvals obtained and Completion Certificate issued.